Even High Achievers Struggle with Confidence

 Increased Confidence Facilitates Assertiveness

 As you grow more confident in your own value, it will be easier for you to be assertive.
 Being assertive does not mean that you will be a jerk, selfish, or tone-deaf.
 It simply means that you’ll do a little better at listening to your own instinct and speaking up instead of staying silent.
-Being assertive empowers you to put your own needs on the table in addition to others’ needs as you are making decisions.
+Being assertive empowers you to put your own needs on the table as you make decisions.

 Common Mistakes High Achievers Make About Confidence

 1. High achievers often believe that if they fix something about themselves, they will be more confident.
-“I’ll lose weight.”
-“Another degree will help me.”
-“I’ll work on my appearance.”
 While improvement always helps us to feel better about ourselves, strong personal confidence relies on self-value REGARDLESS of our flaws.
 In fact, this self-acceptance usually is an antecedent rather than a consequence of positive change.

 2. Confidence is not arrogance.
 It is not selfishness.
 “I don’t want to think too much of myself” is the battle cry of those who feel more secure with low self-esteem.
 Sometimes it is a genuine concern; sometimes it is an excuse to stay stuck.
 Personal confidence is an acceptance of strengths AND weaknesses.
 The acknowledgment and acceptance of one’s weaknesses usually prevent arrogance.